 KŪKA’ILIMOKU (OR KŪ)

-As an archetype, he moves through time and space, and within my personal cosmology he connects a series of historical events in the Pacific spanning several centuries to contemporary and universal themes of aggression and conflict.
-(See ‘The Pool at Crystal City’) Today Kū ‘s image has been appropriated by popular culture, his powerful and aggressive posture morphing into the ubiquitous ‘tiki’ souvenir, a commodity on par with the pink flamingo or garden gnome.
-From sacred to profane, his image can be perceived as both menacing and cartoon-like.
+As an archetype, he moves through time and space, and within my personal mythology he connects a series of historical events in the Pacific spanning several centuries to contemporary and universal themes of aggression and conflict.
+Today Kū ‘s image has been appropriated by popular culture, his powerful and aggressive posture morphing into the ubiquitous ‘tiki’ souvenir, a mass produced commodity on par with the ubiquitous garden gnome.
+From sacred to profane, his image persists in the form of a dualistic and enigmatic figure.

 ‘Contact’, charcoal on paper

 The images to the left are in the collections

 Brighton Museum (bottom) in the UK.